darshcloud/CMPE283-assignment-2/README.md

 * For CPUID leaf node %eax=0x4FFFFFFC:<br/>
   Return the total number of exits (all types) in %eax
 * For CPUID leaf node %eax=0x4FFFFFFD:<br/>
-  Return the high 32 bits of the total time spent processing all exits in %ebx Return the low 32 bits of the total time spent processing all exits in %ecx
+  Return the high 32 bits of the total time spent processing all exits in %ebx<br/>
+  Return the low 32 bits of the total time spent processing all exits in %ecx
   %ebx and %ecx return values are measured in processor cycles, across all VCPUs